Into the Wild Galápagos

 Full Payment

 The price includes all charters, guides, accommodation, all transport to scheduled activities, basic snorkeling equipment, breakfasts, lunches and 2x dinners.
 It does not include flights, entry fees into the National Park, visas, gratuity, travel insurance or alcoholic beverages.
-To ensure your booking is confirmed, please provide a $1,175 AUD non-refundable deposit.
-The remaining amount can be paid 8 weeks prior to the trip.
+To ensure your booking is confirmed, please provide a $1,770 AUD non-refundable deposit.
+The remaining amount can be paid per the payment schedule listed above.
 Your transaction is secure through Stripe.
 Terms of Service.